valentjn/vscode-ltex/pages/docs/settings.md

 - `"edit"`: Documents are checked when they are opened or edited (on every keystroke), or when the settings change.
 - `"save"`: Documents are checked when they are opened or saved, or when the settings change.
 - `"manual"`: Documents are not checked automatically, except when the settings change.
-Use commands such as 'LTeX: Check current document' to manually trigger checks.
+Use commands such as 'LTeX: Check Current Document' to manually trigger checks.

 *Default:* `"edit"`